 This will bring together NHS, local government and other partners to move forward with improving health and wellbeing.
 The ICS Partnership is expected to develop an 'Integrated Care Strategy' based on Joint Strategic Needs Assessments.
 The Government does not intend to bring forward prescriptive legislation to say how partnerships should operate.
 The ICS NHS Body and local authorities must jointly select a Partnership Chair and define their role, term of office and accountabilities.

 This new organisation will lead integration in the NHS, bringing together all those involved in planning and providing NHS services.

-The Black Country Integrated Care Board will be a statutory organisation which will be:
+The Black Country Integrated Care Board will be a NHS statutory organisation (there will be no statutory role in place until April 2022, subject to the passage of legislation) which will be: